Dr David Hodgson

 BSc MSci MRes PhD

 I completed my undergraduate studies in Mathematics at University College London (UCL) in 2013.
-After completing a Masters in Biophysical Sciences at Durham University, I started research into Mathemtical Biology at the Center of Mathematics and Physics in Life sciences and Experimental Biology (CoMPLEX) at UCL.
-During my time at CoMPLEX, I worked on various infectious disease modelling projects which led me to pursue a PhD in Mathematical modelling and cost-effectivess of future RSV intervention strategies between 2015-2020.
+I then join the Center of Mathematics and Physics in Life sciences and Experimental Biology (CoMPLEX) at UCL.
+During my time at CoMPLEX, I worked on various infectious disease modelling projects which led to my PhD in Mathematical modelling and cost-effectivess of future RSV intervention strategies.
 During this time I also worked at Public Health England as a Senior Mathematical Modeller, where I used mathematical models to evaluate the effectiveness of existing Influenza vaccination programmes in England and Wales.

-I joined The London School of Hygeine and Tropical Medicine as a Research Fellow in 2020.
+I joined The London School of Hygiene and Tropical Medicine as a Research Fellow in 2020.

 I am a tutor on two courses at LSHTM, EPM202: Statistical methods in epidemiology, and EPM302: Modelling and the dynamics of infectious diseases.